— Background —

 All 50 states, the District of Columbia, and U.S. territories have Workers’ Compensation laws.
 Workers’ compensation provides wage replacement, medical treatment, and survivor benefits in the event a worker experiences a job-related accident or illness.
 In return, with some exceptions, both the employer and the employee give up the right to sue for negligence.

 For more information, please read NJBIA’s Fast Facts on New Jersey’s Workers’ Compensation law.

 — What changes were made to New Jersey’s Workers’ Compensation system in 2020? —

-In September 2020, Gov. Phil Murphy signed workers’ compensation legislation (S-2380) into law to address COVID-19 illnesses.
-For workers defined as essential employees, the law creates a rebuttable presumption that these workers who contract COVID-19 during a declared state of emergency did so due to work-related activity.
+On Sept.
+14, 2020, Gov. Phil Murphy signed workers’ compensation legislation (S-2380) into law to address COVID-19 illnesses.
+For workers defined as essential employees, P.L.2020, c.84 creates a rebuttable presumption that these workers who contract COVID-19 during a declared state of emergency did so due to work-related activity.

 These individuals are “…fully compensable for the purposes of benefits provided under R.S.34:15-1 et seq., ordinary and accidental disability retirement, and any other benefits provided by law to individuals suffering injury or illness through the course of their employment.”